 6. Hit the slopes

-Azerbaijan may not be known internationally for its skiing, but it does have two developing winter resorts that offer an “off-the-beaten-path” winter experiences: Shahdag Mountain Resort, and Tufandag Mountain Resort.
-The ski season is very short, lasting just two months, from mid-December to late February.
-To buy a ski pass for the day will cost about 20 AZN ($12 USD), and expect to pay 34 AZN ($20 USD) for a lesson.
+Azerbaijan may not be known internationally for its skiing, but it does have two winter resorts that offer an “off-the-beaten-path” winter experience: Shahdag Mountain Resort and Tufandag Mountain Resort.
+The ski season is very short, lasting just two months from mid-December to late February.
+A ski day pass costs about 25-35 AZN.
+Ski lessons cost around 40 AZN per lesson.

 7. Go to Quba

-Once strategically located along the middle of the Silk Road, this dusty, old, not-so-small town now houses several ancient monuments, including a thousand-year-old defense tower, a 13th-century mosque, and a mausoleum.
+Once strategically located along the middle of the Silk Road, this dusty, old, not-so-small town is named after the nearby Gabala village.
+The walled town, dating back to the 4th-century, used to be the ancient capital of Caucasian Albania.
+As such, there are many ancient monuments and archaeological sites here, including a thousand-year-old defense tower, a 4th-century temple, a 13th-century mosque, and a mausoleum.
+The area is also home to wonderful hiking trails, beautiful waterfalls, dense woodlands, lakes, and one of the best ski resorts in the country.
 Take an early bus from Sheki and spend the night here.
-All the attractions are close together, so you can easily see the town in a day.
+All the attractions are close together so you can easily see the town in a day.

 9. Hang out in Ganja